PhillipJones405/AIE5_Session3/README.md

 #### ❓ QUESTION #2:

 Why are we using User Session here?
 What about Python makes us need to use this?
 Why not just store everything in a global variable?
+If we use a global variable, the variable can be modified by any user and that modification affects other users.
+User sessions allow for the variables to be unique to a particular user.

 ### On Message